damienhanoun/basic-rest-api/README.md

 Before beginning, you must install :
 * npm : https://nodejs.org

-As these two, are not supported on all browser, you will need to get a polyfill :
+As these two, are not supported on all browsers, you will need to get a polyfill :
 * fetch : https://github.com/github/fetch
 * Promise : https://github.com/taylorhakes/promise-polyfill